mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 “Revelation of True Meaning” means, [logically] speaking, in this chapter, this author tried to explain the meaning of Mahayana teaching.
 I told you, Mahayana means *universal dynamic working*; this is Mahayana.
 [It’s] not Mahayana opposed to Hinayana.
 So the title of this book is *Awakening of Faith*, but strictly speaking, this is the awakening of *Mahayana* faith.

 *Mahayana faith*, not faith *in* Mahayana.
 The original text says *Mahayana faith* in the Outline. [...]
-Here it says “The Awakening of Faith,” but sometimes in this translation it says “The Awakening of Faith in Mahayana.” *[Katagiri Roshi makes a sound that sounds a lot like “bleh,” but could be “but.”]* [But] it's not *in* Mahayana, [it’s] *Mahayana faith*, okay?
+Here it says “The Awakening of Faith,” but sometimes in this translation it says “The Awakening of Faith in Mahayana.” *[Katagiri Roshi makes a noise that sounds a lot like “bleh,” but could be “but.”]* [But] it's not *in* Mahayana, [it’s] *Mahayana faith*, okay?
 Because faith must be dynamic working, reaching to the limits of phenomena, the limits of human knowledge.
 At that time, you can really touch the core of existence.
 So, [...] at that time it is called *dynamic working*, *truth*.

 So [...]
 “Revelation of True Meaning” is [that] they try to explain the *real* meaning of Mahayana teaching.
-Or concretely speaking, particularly [...] in terms of our life, “revelation of the true meaning means” [...] what is the overall picture of your life.
+Or concretely speaking, particularly [...] in terms of our life, “revelation of the true meaning” means [...] what is the overall picture of your life.
 Simply speaking, you say reality: *real* reality.
 Real reality, the overall picture of reality; what is the overall picture of reality you are present in from moment to moment.
 That is “Revelation of *True* Meaning.”
 So this is the title of Chapter One.

 And then, this Chapter One is also divided into two sections.
 [The first] is called [...]
 “One Mind and Its Two Aspects.”